You were standing around the corner when a pastor’s wife said, “pleasantly plump,” and your face burned with shame because she was speaking of you.

 You are thirteen.
 A woman because you have small changes happening in your body, but a girl still because you have smaller changes happening in your soul.
 You alone know the tag of your jeans says size six and you know your babysitter wears a two.
 She said so when she folded your clothes a few weeks before while your parents were gone for a week.

 You feel the numbers between two and six as acutely as you feel your chest begin to grow and your too small face and your uneven teeth.
 You feel every inch between two and six and you feel the inches around your thighs, your waist, your hips, your chest.
 You cup your curves and you swear you will not love them.
 You will hate them until they know they are hated and you will carry the hate in the curves and nooks and shapes of your heart.
 You will bed the hate there and you will tell yourself in ten, thirteen, & fifteen years that this is why no man will ever want to bed you.

-You, a five foot two inch brunette, with clear blue eyes and a smile that fills your whole face when you let it, you grip that hidden tag on your jeans and swear it will not master you.
+You, a five foot brunette, with clear blue eyes and a smile that fills your whole face when you let it, you grip that hidden tag on your jeans and swear it will not master you.